 These graphs show the expected progress of the Plan over the next ten years assuming the Plan's assets earn 8% on their market value.
-The chart entitled "Plan Funding" shows that the employer rate is expected to decline slightly over the decade.
+The chart entitled "Plan Funding" shows that the employer rate is expected to increase slightly and then remain relatively level at 7% of payroll over the decade.

 The "Assets and Liabilities" graph shows the projected funding status over the next ten years.
-The Plan's funded status is projected to improve annually.
+The Plan's funded status is projected to improve by the end of the decade, even after the remaining unrecognized investment losses have been fully integrated.